Kujang Estate: Piracy

 Xuanzang, the famous Buddhist monk who came to India in the 7th century, warned people not to sway and navigate through the Kujang Coast, since it was a hotbed for pirates who had built a strong sea fort there.
 The Kujang kings continued the tradition of navigation, in which they achieved excellency.
 Kujang became a "workshop of naval warfare".
 The kings of Kujang were efficient navigators who used Kaibarta soldiers to defend their coast from invaders.

-Their seafaring activites included sinking and looting a large number of British ships under the rule of Raja Krishna Chandra Sendha Narendra (1770-1791).
+Their seafaring activities included sinking and looting a large number of British ships under the rule of Raja Krishna Chandra Sendha Narendra (1770-1791).
 The British complained to Mudhoji Bhonsle, the Maratha ruler of Nagpur Kingdom and overlord of Orissa.
-Mudhoji Bhonsle instructed Madhaji Hari, the Maratha governer of Orissa, to investigate the allegations made against the raja of Kujang by the British.
+Mudhoji Bhonsle instructed Madhaji Hari, the Maratha governor of Orissa, to investigate the allegations made against the raja of Kujang by the British.
 However, Madhaji Hari did not take the matter seriously, restoring some loot and captives, being satisfied with Krishna Chandra Sendha's apology.
-However, this lenience angered Mudhoji Bhonsle and he recalled Madhaji Hari from Orissa and appointed a new governer, Rajaram Pandit.
+However, this lenience angered Mudhoji Bhonsle and he recalled Madhaji Hari from Orissa and appointed a new governor, Rajaram Pandit.